hpc/charliecloud/doc/dev.rst

     additional dependencies that are reasonably expected on most systems where the convenience would be used.

-  * Features that only work if some other software is present (example: the Docker wrapper scripts) can add dependencies of that other software.
+  * Features that only work if some other software is present can add dependencies of that other software (e.g., :code:`ch-convert` depends on Docker to convert to/from Docker image storage).

 The test suite is tricky, because we need a test framework and to set up complex test fixtures.
 We have not yet figured out how to do this at reasonable expense with dependencies as tight as run- and build-time, so there are systems that do support Charliecloud but cannot run the test suite.

-Building the documentation needs Sphinx features that have not made their way into common distributions (i.e., RHEL), so we use recent versions of Sphinx and provide a source distribution with pre-built documentation.

 Building the RPMs should work on RPM-based distributions with a kernel new enough to support Charliecloud.
 You might need to install additional packages